chris-morse/Pokemon/README.md

 # Pokemon
 Pokemon Game
+Created by Chris Morse and Quinn Carmack
+3/14/22

-Text-based Pokemon game, to work on my C++ skills
+Text-based Pokemon game, to work on C++ skills